Renovated Stone Farmhouse in 12 Acres

 Aignan is approximately 3 kilometres away.

-A green country lane at the bottom of the property can be used to either walk or go on horseback all the way to Aignan.
+A green country lane at the bottom of the lane (but not on the property) can be used to either walk or go on horseback all the way to Aignan.

 The village has a well stocked small supermarket, a chemist, a bar and two restaurants, a bakery, post office, bank, insurance office, tabac, doctors surgery and a weekly market.
 There are also two hyper-markets within 20 minutes.